-Susan Piver is the New York Times bestselling author of eight books, including The Hard Questions, the award-winning How Not to Be Afraid of Your Own Life, and The Wisdom of a Broken Heart.
-Her new book is Start Here Now: An Open-Hearted Guide to the Path and Practice of Meditation.
+Susan Piver is the New York Times bestselling author of nine books, including The Hard Questions, the award-winning How Not to Be Afraid of Your Own Life, The Wisdom of a Broken Heart, and Start Here Now: An Open-Hearted Guide to the Path and Practice of Meditation.
 Her newest book is The Four Noble Truths of Love: Buddhist Wisdom for Modern Relationships.

 Susan has an international reputation for being an exceptionally skillful meditation teacher.
-She teaches workshops and speaks on mindfulness, meaning, communication styles, relationships, and creativity.
+She teaches workshops and speaks on mindfulness, innovation, communication, relationships, and creativity.
 She has been a student of Buddhism since 1995, graduated from a Buddhist seminary in 2004 and was authorized to teach meditation in 2005.
 In 2012, she founded The Open Heart Project, the world’s largest online-only meditation center.

 Known for her insight, clarity, and humor, Susan is as comfortable giving a 60-minute keynote to an audience of thousands as she is leading a day-long offsite for a small group.
-Whether in talks at Procter & Gamble, Google London, Google Paris, the Harvard Medical School Mindfulness and Psychotherapy conference or in interviews with Oprah, Ann Curry, Katie Couric, the New York Times, O Magazine, Redbook, and others, Susan’s mission is to teach everyone how to slow down, soften our hearts, sharpen our minds, and create a life of fearlessness and authenticity.
+Whether in talks at Procter & Gamble, Google London, Google Paris, the Harvard Medical School Mindfulness and Psychotherapy conference or in interviews with Oprah, Ann Curry, Katie Couric, the New York Times, O Magazine, Redbook, and others, Susan’s mission is to teach everyone how to open up, give deeply, and create a life of wisdom, compassion, and courage.

 Susan is a passionate and riveting speaker.
 She draws you in with compelling stories and a great sense of humor, and leaves you with clear advice and the motivation to change your life for the better.Pamela Slim, Author of Body of Work and Escape from Cubicle Nation